canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 1) Create and register a key

 Use ``snapcraft list-keys`` to check your existing keys.
-If you don't already have a key, create one locally and register it with your account:
+If you don't already have a key, create one locally and register it with your account.
+Choose a meaningful name for the key, as it can be used to sign multiple models.
+In this guide we use ``rtu-model`` to sign all our real-time Ubuntu models.

 .. code-block:: shell

-    snapcraft create-key realtime-ubuntu
+    snapcraft create-key rtu-model
-    snapcraft register-key realtime-ubuntu
+    snapcraft register-key rtu-model

 Remember to update the model assertion's ``timestamp``, if you created a new key and plan to use it next.